relderDev/ak-client-lib/README.md

 - All enhanced elements must have a **unique `id`**.
 - Component class names must be registered manually (no magic auto-discovery).
-- Prototype extensions (`Element.prototype`) are used for convenience (but soon this library features will be namespaced and the protype extension will be moved in a optional module)
+- Prototype extensions (`Element.prototype`) are used for convenience (but will soon be namespace functions attached to the Element protype only in a optional module)
 - The library doesn't use TypeScript — however, all public APIs are fully documented using JSDoc.

 ## License